Retro spoiler alert: “Soylent Green is People!”

 For the digital ad industry, this is a large and growing problem.
-Digiday reports research from Global Web Index that 47% of internet users use adblocking technology today, and Digiday reports that the cost to publishers could exceed $35 billion by 2020.
+Digital Information World reports research from the Global Web Index that 47% of internet users use adblocking technology today, and Digiday reports that the cost to publishers could exceed $35 billion by 2020.
 So what should publishers and brands keep in mind about the diverse preferences of their visitors and the need for nimble visitor relationship solutions?

 Reasons for using adblocking technology vary greatly among internet users:

 The Unaware Adblocker

 - Takeaway: Publishers should not assume that adblocker users made a conscience choice, or that they dislike seeing good ads.
-This group is more open to allowlist your website or turn off adblocking, disable or block adblock, if they are shown a quick and easy way to accomplish it.
+This group is more open to allowlist your website if they are shown a quick and easy way to accomplish it.

 Desire for Greater Online Privacy

 Some users have turned to adblockers to have more control and online privacy.
 It’s not necessarily the ads they are concerned about, but the amount of information that is shared about their internet behavior across the web.

-- Takeaway: This group is less likely to have a concern with blocking ads if they are given the option to control the experience.
+- Takeaway: This group is less likely to block ads if they are given the option to control the experience.
 They are more open to whitelisting a site they trust if given the option.
 Make it easy to whitelist your website, and provide content that addresses trust and privacy concerns, as well as link to how to disable adblock extensions.
 Admiral has created a megalist with screenshots showing users how to disable adblock and whitelist publisher sites.

 It’s Not Ads, it’s the Ad Experience!

 Data from the Global Web Index study reports that over 40% of the respondents were concerned about too many, intrusive, or irrelevant ads on websites they visit.
-ThinkWithGoogle data reports 63% installed an adblocker or adblock browser extension because of too many ads.
+ThinkWithGoogle data reports that 63% installed an adblocker or adblock browser extension because of too many ads.